-NO No RSA keys are created.
+NO KDCDEF is not to generate RSA keys.

-GEN-RSA-KEYS=NO should not be used unless, after the KDCDEF run, the required RSA keys are transferred from an old KDCFILE to the new KDCFILE using KDCUPD.
-For more information on transferring RSA keys with KDCUPD see page 577.
+GEN-RSA-KEYS=NO should not be used unless

+- openUTM is being run without the encryption component (openUTM-CRYPT), - or, after the KDCDEF run, the RSA keys are transferred from an old KDCFILE to the new KDCFILE using KDCUPD.
+For more information on transferring RSA keys with KDCUPD see page 591.